pabloDeputter/distributed-sytems-webservices-spotibook/README.md

         - Friends Database (friends_persistence), storing of friendship relationships.
     - Communication:
         - Interacts with friends_persistence to retrieve/store friendship relationships.
+        - Consumes Activities Service API to create new activities.
         - Consumes Users Service API to validate user existence.
         - Exposes RESTful API for other microservices to access friend relationships and add friend relationships.